phifaner/phifaner/_projects/2018-sesame-power.md

 Wide-area power system visualization is crucial in order for operators to respond effectively during disturbances and for planners to have a better understanding of the systems they are designing.
 We developed a visual analytics system with 10+ visualization techniques, including pie charts, animation, contouring, time-varying graphs, multi-layer geographic-based displays, image blending, and trends arrows.

-The product has been deployed in many power grid departments.
+The product has been deployed in many state grid departments in China.
 Specifically, by leveraging clustering algorithms, a department has utilized the visual analytics system to figure out root cause of failures.
 Some departments implemented an interactive planning tool based on the system.

 Role
 ======